What can I expect when I come to camp?

 Can I have pets in the State Park Campground?

-Effective Friday May 24, 2013 pets are allowed in Assateague State Park in the following areas:
+Pets are allowed in Assateague State Park in the following areas:

 Do I need reservations and how do I get them?